GecDeck/8080_Emulator/README.md

 - `invaders` Space Invaders rom **Not provided in repository**

 ## TODO
-- Coin input and score are counting up in hex
 - Audio
 - Clean up main and lib
 - Proper Config